sourcecred/docs/docs/beta/introduction.md

 [our Cred Instance](http://cred.sourcecred.io/#/explorer) (yup, we're dogfooding!).

-### SourceCred's Vision
+## SourceCred's Vision

-[//]:
-  #
-  "This section still needs to be audited for the suggested content in the outline below, and then fleshed out some.
-Sending it into review anyway because the doc will benefit from multiple perspectives. -LB"

-- Outcompeting capitalism
+* Outcompeting capitalism

-  - Creating a system to replace capitalism is important to dismantling the harmful systems we live within
+  * Creating a system to replace capitalism is important to dismantling the harmful systems we live within

-- Creating better structures for recognizing labor that's currently "invisible"
+* Creating better structures for recognizing labor that's currently "invisible"

-  - The nuance of value and a wider recognition of it (eg: emotional labor)
+  * The nuance of value and a wider recognition of it (eg: emotional labor)
-  - Better access to opportunity
+  * Better access to opportunity

-- More equitable and ethical payment systems
+* More equitable and ethical payment systems

-  - Decoupling hours worked from money paid
+  * Decoupling hours worked from money paid
-  - The bias of payment and privilege of negotiation
+  * The bias of payment and privilege of negotiation
-  - Moving away from cost of replacement and towards rewarding of sustainable value created
+  * Moving away from cost of replacement and towards rewarding of sustainable value created

-- Better interpersonal and collaborative tools
+* Better interpersonal and collaborative tools

-  - Community playbook
+  * Community playbook
-  - Self-directed/remote work environments become more possible
+  * Self-directed/remote work environments become more possible

-- Growth plan and concrete strategy
+* Growth plan and concrete strategy

-  - Supporting crypto and open source to create better-functioning economic ecosystems
+  * Supporting crypto and open source to create better-functioning economic ecosystems

-- Shifting priorities in line with values on a micro and macro level
+* Shifting priorities in line with values on a micro and macro level

-### How can I engage with SourceCred?
+## How can I engage with SourceCred?

-There are two ways you could really get your hands into SourceCred.
+There are two ways you can really get your hands into SourceCred.

-##### Use SourceCred in your community:
+### Use SourceCred in your community:

 Smaller communities with emotional maturity that have high technical understanding of software development and economics are best suited for using